-Industry: Promote industrial and business park development which provides employment opportunities while enhancing the physical environment of the community.
+Industry: Promote industrial and business park, and office development which provides employment opportunities while enhancing the physical environment of the community.

-Commercial: Encourage attractive accessible commercial development meeting the community shopping and services requirements of the ranch.
+Commercial: Encourage attractive accessible commercial development meeting the community shopping and services requirements of the ranch and surrounding communities.